mwtaylor/Cookbook/content/recipes/banana-split-cocktail/index.md

 prepTime: PT0M
 cookTime: PT5M

-produce_ingredients:
+#produce_ingredients:
-  - 1/2 banana
+#  - 1/2 banana
-egg_and_dairy_ingredients:
+#egg_and_dairy_ingredients:
-  - 150 grams strawberry ice cream
+#  - 150 grams strawberry ice cream
-pantry_ingredients:
+#pantry_ingredients:
-  - Luxardo Maraschino cherries for garnish
+#  - Luxardo Maraschino cherries for garnish
-  - Chocolate syrup for garnish
+#  - Chocolate syrup for garnish
-alcohol_ingredients:
+#alcohol_ingredients:
-  - 1 & 1/2 ounce dark rum
+#  - 1 & 1/2 ounce dark rum
-  - 1 ounce Kahlúa coffee liqueur
+#  - 1 ounce Kahlúa coffee liqueur
-  - 3/4 ounce Giffard Banane du Brésil or similar banana liqueur
+#  - 3/4 ounce Giffard Banane du Brésil or similar banana liqueur
-staple_ingredients:
+#staple_ingredients:
-  - 1/4 cup ice
+#  - 1/4 cup ice

-instructions:
+#
+#instructions:
-  - section_name: Make the Drink
+#  - section_name: Make the Drink
-    steps:
+#    steps:
-      - text: Blend all ingredients except for the garnishes.
+#      - text: Blend all ingredients except for the garnishes.
-      - text: Serve in a glass decorated with chocolate syrup and garnished with Luxardo cherries and a slice of banana.
+#      - text: Serve in a glass decorated with chocolate syrup and garnished with Luxardo cherries and a slice of banana.
 ---

 This recipe is similar to a Dirty Banana like this one from [Sugar and Soul](https://www.sugarandsoul.co/dirty-banana/)